WebAhead/master-reference/coursebook/precourse/resources.md

 1. [Call Me Nick - DOM Manipulation Basics](http://callmenick.com/post/basics-javascript-dom-manipulation) will cover a lot of the basics.
 2. [Appspot's DOM Tutorials: Exercises 1,2 & 3 only](https://dom-tutorials.appspot.com/static/index.html) will help put that into practice.

-### APIs
+### Intro to HTTP & APIs

-[Learn APIS: First 4 chapters](https://zapier.com/learn/apis/) introduces basics of APIS, HTTP, and API keys
+[Learn APIS: First 3 chapters](https://zapier.com/learn/apis/) - 3 articles with interactive questions at the end to introduce HTTP theory.

 ### Chrome Dev Tools